-- 6.43 The Government advocates that most affordable housing should be provided on sites within the larger settlements, which Circular 6/98 defines as those over 3000 population.
-Currently these include Winchester, Bishop's Waltham, Denmead, Kings Worthy, New Alresford and Whiteley.
-There is, however, also a need for affordable housing in the smaller towns and villages. - 6.44 Some affordable homes will also be provided West of Waterlooville Major in the Development Area (MDA) to meet the District's needs.
+6.44 Some affordable homes will also be provided RD06.14 in the West of Waterlooville Major Development Area (MDA) to meet the District's needs.
+A Housing Need Survey centred upon the Waterlooville MDA area, undertaken in 2002 on behalf of City Council Winchester and the neighbouring authorities of Havant Borough Council, East Hampshire District Council and Portsmouth City Council, concludes that a 50% proportion of affordable housing would be justified in the MDA.
+The Local Planning Authority will therefore seek a 50% proportion of subsidised affordable homes within the MDA.
 This area will, however, meet a wider sub-regional need, and therefore it will contribute to the affordable housing needs of a number of adjacent Local Authorities in addition to this District.
 It is unlikely to make a significant contribution to meeting the District target, and not until the latter part of the Plan period.
-Further information will become available on the amount of affordable housing likely to be provided within the MDA, to meet the District's needs, as this Plan progresses through its procedures. - 6.45 There is also the possibility of a Major Development Area at Winchester City (North), although this has not yet been confirmed by the three strategic authorities.
-Should this area be confirmed as an MDA, any affordable housing is likely to make a significant contribution towards the District's needs, in view of the close relationship it would have with Winchester. - 6.46 The Local Authority has therefore concluded that most of the target of 900 subsidised affordable homes will have to be provided within or adjacent to the existing settlements.
+Further information will become available on the amount of affordable housing likely to be provided within the MDA, to meet the District's needs, as this Plan progresses through its procedures.
+A joint housing register for the MDA is likely to be the preferred means of allocating housing on the basis of priority need arising in the surrounding MDA catchment area.
+The actual contribution of affordable housing to meet the District's needs remains therefore uncertain at the present time.

+6.45 There is also the possibility of a Major RD06.15 Development Area at Winchester City (North), although this has not yet been confirmed by the three strategic authorities.
+Should this area be confirmed as an MDA, any affordable housing is likely to make a significant contribution towards the District's needs, in view of the close relationship it would have with Winchester.
+The MDA will be subject to the same provisions as the rest of the District in establishing the proportion of affordable housing to be sought (at least 35%).
+This will, however, need to be reviewed should the MDA be triggered, in the light of the conclusions of the Housing Needs Survey, and the needs identified by the Masterplan to be prepared.

+- 6.46 The Local Authority has therefore concluded that most of the target of 900 subsidised affordable homes will have to be provided within or adjacent to the existing settlements.
 The number of affordable homes likely to come forward in the larger settlements (listed in paragraph 6.43) and the smaller settlements has been assessed, using information from the Urban Capacity Study carried out as part of this Local Plan. - 6.47 The Local Planning Authority has been seeking a proportion of 30% subsidised affordable homes on sites of 15 or more dwellings (or 0.5 hectares or more) in the larger settlements, and on sites of 5 or more dwellings elsewhere in the District.
-If the Local Authority continued to seek this proportion, on sites above these sizes, it is estimated that fewer than 200 affordable homes could be achieved throughout the entire Plan period, well below the target of

-900. A number of changes are therefore proposed in this Plan to enable more affordable homes to be provided where they are needed.
+If the Local Authority continued to seek this proportion, on sites above these sizes, it is estimated that fewer than 200 affordable homes could be achieved throughout the entire Plan period, well below the target of 900.
+A number of changes are therefore proposed in this Plan to enable more affordable homes to be provided where they are needed. - 6.48 If there is to be a substantial increase in the number of subsidised affordable homes in the larger settlements, the Local Authority will have to seek their provision within smaller developments of 5 or more dwellings (or 0.17 hectares or more).
+It is estimated that this could provide an additional 250 affordable homes during the Plan period, meeting a significantly larger proportion of the District's target.